therealdreg/shellex/README.md

 wc -c /tmp/sc
 ```

-x/15i is the number of instructions to display, you can get the correct number (maybe) with:
+x/15i is the number of instructions to display, you can get the correct number (maybe) with ndisasm:
 ```
 sudo apt-get install nasm
 ```